WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 `delegate` instruction.

-`delegate` can also target `catch`-less `try`, in which case the effect is the same as the `try` has catches but none of the catches are able to handle the exception.
+`delegate` can also target `catch`-less `try`, in which case the effect is the same as if the `try` has catches but none of the catches are able to handle the exception.

 ### JS API